 - 9.4 In 2009 the Council's Community Safety Service, in partnership with the Metropolitan Police, identified two areas where there was a positive correlation between the concentrations of licensed premises and the levels of anti-social behaviour and crimes of violence against the person.
-After due consideration, it was not considered appropriate at that time to adopt those areas as being subject to cumulative impact within the Council's licensing policy. - 9.5 Further work by the Community Safety partnership and the police has now led to the conclusion that the cumulative impact of a concentration of licensed premises in four areas of Enfield is undermining the promotion of the licensing objectives in those areas. - 9.6 Police statistics are known to underestimate the numbers of alcohol related crime because of the high level of under reporting.
+After due consideration, it was not considered appropriate at that time to adopt those areas as being subject to cumulative impact within the Council's licensing policy. - 9.5 Further work by the Community Safety partnership and the police in 2012 led to the conclusion that the cumulative impact of a concentration of licensed premises in four areas of Enfield is undermining the promotion of the licensing objectives in those areas. - 9.6 Police statistics are known to underestimate the numbers of alcohol related crime because of the high level of under reporting.
 Government estimates suggest that almost a half of all violent crime is alcohol related.
-But nationally the burden of alcohol related crime goes much wider than that, because alcohol related crime and drunken offenders place a huge burden on the police and other public services : - 9.6.1 from approximately 10.30pm to 3am the majority of arrests are for alcoholrelated offences; - 9.6.2 there is the potential for routine incidents of public nuisance to escalate to more serious, especially violent, offences; - 9.6.3 dealing with intoxicated offenders can be difficult and time consuming.
+But nationally the burden of alcohol related crime goes much wider than that, because alcohol related crime and drunken offenders place a huge burden on the police and other public services: - 9.6.1 from approximately 10.30pm to 3am the majority of arrests are for alcohol-related offences; - 9.6.2 there is the potential for routine incidents of public nuisance to escalate to more serious, especially violent, offences; - 9.6.3 dealing with intoxicated offenders can be difficult and time consuming.
 For example, they may have to be kept in cells long enough to sober up; while they are there the police have a duty of care and have to ensure the offender does not come to harm by choking on their own vomit.
+The

-The offender may have to be checked every 15 minutes.
+- offender may have to be checked every 15 minutes.
 Medical attention may be necessary.
-Female offenders need female police officers to attend certain procedures who may have to be taken off other duties; - 9.6.4 intoxicated prisoners can be disruptive, uncooperative and may present severe hygiene problems, urinating or defecating in their clothing during or after arrest. - 9.7 The Council has also taken note of the results of the 2010/11 Enfield resident's Ipsos MORI survey and in particular that, whilst 70% of residents were either very satisfied or fairly satisfied with their local area as a place to live, they also had significant concerns about crime and disorder.
-Of those surveyed, 64% said they thought the level of crime was one of the most important things in making somewhere a good place to live and almost 40% said the level of crime was one of the things that needed improving.
-Almost a third of those surveyed considered that people being drunk or rowdy in a public place was a problem.

-- 9.8 All local authorities must fulfil their responsibilities under section 17 of the Crime and Disorder Act 1998 when carrying out their functions as licensing authorities under the Licensing Act 2003.
-Section 17 places a duty on local authorities and the police to do all they reasonably can to prevent crime and disorder in their area. - 9.9 The Guidance states that the four licensing objectives are paramount considerations at all times.
+Female offenders need female police officers to attend certain procedures who may have to be taken off other duties; - 9.6.4 intoxicated prisoners can be disruptive, uncooperative and may present severe hygiene problems, urinating or defecating in their clothing during or after arrest. - 9.7 All local authorities must fulfil their responsibilities under section 17 of the Crime and Disorder Act 1998 when carrying out their functions as licensing authorities under the Licensing Act 2003.
+Section 17 places a duty on local authorities and the police to do all they reasonably can to prevent crime and disorder in their area. - 9.8 The Guidance states that the four licensing objectives are paramount considerations at all times.
 But the Guidance also identifies a number of other key aims and purposes which it says should be the principal aims for everyone involved in licensing work.
-They include 'the necessary protection of local residents whose lives can be blighted by disturbance and antisocial behaviour associated with the behaviour of some people visiting licensed premises of entertainment.'
+They include 'the necessary protection of the public and local residents from crime, anti-social behaviour and noise nuisance caused by irresponsible licensed premises.